aabbtree77/miniguestlog/README.md

 - Newer TLS version is now required by MongoDB Atlas, but it is not supported by the Mongoose ORM deployed on render.com a year or two ago.
 Here I had to play with the Mongoose connection options in index.js, and nothing worked there.
 The solution turned out to be not to specify anything TLS related.
 Remove package-lock.json, rm -rf node_modules, npm install, git push origin main, `clean cache and redeploy manually` on render.com (one button click).

 - render.com has managed to add two new IP addresses along with the old ones, which broke the connectivity to Atlas!
-The solution was to whitelist those new IPs from render.com on MongoDB Atlas.
+The solution was to whitelist those new IPs of render.com on MongoDB Atlas.

 - Replaced geoip-lite with maxmind/geoip2-node which now downloads a large file on render.com before running the app, a fragile part to watch out.

 ## Conclusion

-One can see why the web is so problematic.
-Maintaining a small list of visitor locations leads to a lot of moving pieces:
+One can see why the web is so error-prone:

 - MaxMind have changed their API once, which is visible from the ChatGPT hallucination, they might do it again.